 Research has shown an increasing trend in young children taking naked pictures of themselves and sharing them with other people.
 This is dangerous and illegal, once a picture appears on the internet there is no getting it back.
 At Dyke House, students learn about the dangers of sexting and the consequences that it can have.
 With technology developing at a faster and faster rate, parents can easily fall behind how to keep their children safe.
 This website by the NSPCC provides details for parents on the dangers of sexting and how to approach this issue with your son or daughter.

 There are a number of support networks both locally and nationally which parents can contact for more information about Online Safety and Safeguarding as well as support for their own families.

 The Children’s Hub

 Anyone can contact The Children’s Hub if they have concerns about a child’s welfare or safety.

-Additionally, the Children’s Hub is one stop shop with free information, advice and assistance for parents, professionals, children and young people aged 0 to 19 years.
+Additionally, the Children’s Hub is one stop shop with free information, advice and assistance for parents, professionals, children and young people.